sifive/ProcKami/README.md

 ## Description

 Reference implementation of **RV64I** and **RV32I** with **M** and **M+U** privilege modes.
 Future inclusion of the C, M, A, F, and D extensions is expected (in roughly that order).
+The feature set of the implementation is driven by SiFive's E2 core series.

 ## Building